davidbody/polk-city-tax-base/pitch/index.Rmd

 ## Introduction

+I live in Polk City, Iowa, US, a town of about 4,000 people in Polk County in central Iowa.

 Iowa municipalities derive a significant portion of their income from property taxes levied on real property.
+(Polk City also receives significant revenue from a local option sales tax.)

 For property tax purposes, property is classified as one of: